wordofwarning/wordofwarning.org/current/2023-worksahead/index.md

 *And tell all the stars above.
 This is dedicated to the one I love.<br>(Love can never be exactly like we want it to be.)*

 Kellie is a Greater Manchester-based performance maker.
 She would describe herself as an autobiographical artist, who creates work that is honest, relatable, and at times self-critical.
 She uses spoken word & symbolism to explore memories, often focusing on themes of mental health & feminism.
-She has collaborated with Eggs Collective, and been commissioned by NIAMOS & (in)sane Mcr as part of the Starvin Artists project and Breakdown Bolton.

 #### Credits
 [Works Ahead](/hab/worksahead) 2023 commissioned by [hÅb](/hab) + <a href="https://contactmcr.com" target="_blank">Contact</a>; produced by [hÅb](/hab).<br>Project Mentor: Peader Kirk